-During fiscal year 2021, the Company entered into two uncommitted credit facilities which, together with the existing uncommitted credit facility entered into during fiscal year 2020, which was subsequently amended during fiscal year 2021 (the "Uncommitted Credit Facilities" and, together with the Amended Revolving Credit Facility, the "Credit Facilities"), total \$208,000 in aggregate maximum uncommitted availability, under which \$201,500 was outstanding at August 28, 2021.
+During the first three quarters of fiscal year 2022, the Company amended and extended all three of its uncommitted credit facilities.
+All three of these amendments implemented the Secured Overnight Financing Rate as the replacement of the LIBOR benchmark.
+These facilities (collectively, the "Uncommitted Credit Facilities" and, together with the Amended Revolving Credit Facility, the "Credit Facilities") total \$208,000 in aggregate maximum uncommitted availability, under which \$200,000 and \$201,500 was outstanding at September 3, 2022 and August 28, 2021, respectively, and are included in the Current portion of debt including obligations under finance leases on the Company's Consolidated Balance Sheets.
 Borrowings under the Uncommitted Credit Facilities are due at the end of the applicable interest period, which is typically one month but may be up to six months and may be rolled over to a new interest period at the option of the applicable lender.
 The Company's lenders have, in the past, been willing to roll over the principal amount outstanding under the Uncommitted Credit Facilities at the end of each interest period but may not do so in the future.
 Each Uncommitted Credit Facility matures within one year of entering into such Uncommitted Credit Facility and contains certain limited covenants which are substantially the same as the limited covenants contained in the Amended Revolving Credit Facility.
 All of the Uncommitted Credit Facilities are unsecured and rank equally in right of payment with the Company's other unsecured indebtedness.